Not a degree of ease

 Reform is required

-HEC must make an investment in a reliable, user-friendly online system that can manage heavy traffic, guarantee seamless document uploads, and give applicants real-time progress updates, they said.
+HEC must make an investment in a reliable, user-friendly online system that can manage heavy traffic, guarantee seamless document uploads, and give applicants real-time progress updates.
 The site should have alternatives for troubleshooting and clear guidance.
 “HEC needs to digitize it where a student can upload their documents, and the verification can be done online, e-receipt or digital stamp can be done because even when we send documents to universities abroad, we send scan copies, it will save time and money both of the students,” suggested Saleem.

 Load Next Story